PSGen, a generator of phase space parameterizations for the multichannel Monte Carlo integration: Preparation for running and program usage

 Whenever the Fortran compiler is changed, or a compiled program is transferred to another computer with a different processor, all the object and module files should be deleted by executing the commands:\\ {\tt rm *.o}\\ {\tt rm *.mod}\\ and the command {\tt make mc} should be executed anew.
+It is also recommended to do so every time the physical parameters or cuts have been changed, just in case the routine dependencies in {\tt makefile} are not all properly taken into account.